bxxd/yfinance-ux-mcp/README.md

 ### Safe Usage (What This Tool Does)

 **✅ Appropriate use cases:**
-- Ad-hoc market checks when you ask Claude
+- Ad-hoc market checks and analysis
-- One-off stock analysis
+- One-off stock research
-- Manual research and thesis development
+- Manual thesis development
-- Occasional historical data queries
+- Occasional queries for specific data

-All queries are **user-initiated** through Claude Code.
-Every call has a human in the loop.
+All queries are **user-initiated** and interactive.

 ### Unsafe Usage (Don't Do This)